A Slice Theorem for singular Riemannian foliations, with applications: Smooth basic functions

 \subsection{Basic functions on manifolds}

 Let $(M,\F)$ be a \srf\ on the complete manifold $M$, and assume the leaves are closed.
-As usual we say a function $f$ defined on $M/\F$ (or on an open subset) is smooth if $f\circ\pi$ is smooth.
+As usual we say a function $f$ defined on $M/\F$ (or on an open subset) is smooth if $f\circ\pi$ is smooth, where $\pi:M\to M/\F$ is the natural projection onto the leaf space.

 Note that if $M$ is compact, Theorem \ref{MT:sphere} and Corollary \ref{C:slice} imply that $C^\infty(M)^\F$ is generated, as a $C^\infty$-algebra, by a finite number of basic functions.
 Theorem \ref{MT:manifold} asserts that the same conclusion holds under the weaker assumption that the disconnected slice foliations $\F^p$ of $(M,\F)$ fall into a finite set of isomorphism types (see subsections \ref{SS:disconnected} and \ref{SS:localmodels}).
 Here by an isomorphism between disconnected slice foliations $(V_p,\F^p)$ and $(V_q,\F^q)$ we mean a linear isometry $V_p\to V_q$ which takes leaves of $\F^p$ to leaves of $\F^q$.